-It’s easy to get sucked into the trap of thinking that you deserve more money for your possessions, and hanging on to them because you don’t think you’re going a good enough deal.
+It’s easy to get sucked into the trap of thinking that you deserve more money for your possessions.
+However, hanging on to them because you don’t think you’re getting a good enough deal is a bad idea.
 Fact is, the money spent on those dresses is long gone, and I’m not making any money off of them looking nice in my soon to be gone wardrobe.

-Obviously, you don’t need furniture when you’re travelling.
-Even if you’re not, you probably have at least some furniture just collecting dust in a forgotten corner of your home.
-Put it up on a site such as eBay or Gumtree, you never know who will be looking for exactly what you have.
+You probably have some furniture just collecting dust in a forgotten corner of your home.
+Put it up on a site such as eBay, Craigslist or Gumtree, you never know who will be looking for exactly what you have.

-Anything I don’t think will make any money on eBay and still want to get rid of will be donated.
+Anything that doesn’t sell on eBay (or I don’t have time to deal with) but is still in great condition, I donate.
 Of course, I’m not just going to throw all my threadbare garments in donation bags – those sorts of clothes need to be recycled, not donated.

-However things like t-shirts, summer shorts etc are unlikely to be as popular as dresses on eBay, and not worth the time it takes to list them online, so anything nice that’s left over and I’m not planning on taking away with me is getting donated to local charity clothing stores.
+Things like t-shirts, summer shorts etc are unlikely to be as popular as dresses on eBay, and not worth the time it takes to list them online, so anything nice that’s left over should be donated to local charity clothing stores.

 Some things you might not need right now, but will in the future.
-There’s no point getting rid of this stuff if you’re only going to buy it again a few months or years down the line, so anything that falls into this category is getting put into storage.
+There’s no point getting rid of this stuff if you’re only going to buy it again a few months or years down the line.
+Anything that falls into this category is getting put into storage.

-Even if you’re staying put in your home, storage is a great cheap option of freeing up some space in your home – but make sure you do actually need whatever you put in your unit, or you’ll be spending money on items that should have been sold or donated months ago!
+Even if you’re staying put in your home, self-storage is a great cheap option of freeing up some space in your home.
+Just make sure you do actually need whatever you put in your unit, or you’ll be spending money on items that should have been sold or donated months ago!